earthcomputing/bjackson-trace-analyzer/SCHEMA.md

     Distinguish between packet engine (->) and cell agent (>)

     ensure a receive appears at least one row below the corresponding send.

+    BONUS points : invent letter names for links and show highly compact/cryptic output (e.g. DD>a)

+    Add : cell contest SHOULD include destination tree-id

+    BONUS points : allow filtering to simply things, such as focus on C:2

 ---